top of page

 This assessment method has 2 components:

-A project with a project output
+1. A project with project report outputs

-A presentation with questions and answers
+2. A presentation with questions and answers

-What's the process for EPA?
+What's the process for Assessment?

 Gateway